shlawgathon/BlueDocs/README.md

-# BlueRegistry
+# BlueDocs

 **Spatial Intelligence for the Blue Economy**

-BlueRegistry is an interactive ocean planning tool that lets users propose offshore projects—wind farms, aquaculture sites, subsea cables—and instantly analyze spatial conflicts against real federal datasets.
+Bluedocs is an interactive ocean planning tool that lets users propose offshore projects—wind farms, aquaculture sites, subsea cables—and instantly analyze spatial conflicts against real federal datasets.
 Drop a pin, set a radius, and get a risk score with actionable relocation recommendations.

 ## Demo Flow